ozwaldorf/carburetor/README.md

 Home modules are provided for:

 - `webcord` - installs and enables theme
-- `wezterm` - installs theme files to home, but needs to be configured separately
+- `wezterm` - installs theme files, but needs to be configured separately
+- `zed` - installs theme files, but needs to be configured separately

 ### Patch Tool